oracle/graal/docs/security/security-guide.md

 > Note: Available with GraalVM Enterprise.

-With GraalVM Enterprise you can control certain computational resources used by guest applications, such as CPU time, a number of threads that can be concurrently used by a context, etc.
+GraalVM Enterprise allows restricting certain computational resources used by guest applications, such as CPU time, heap memory or the number of threads that can be concurrently used by a context.
-Those can be restricted with the [sandbox options](/en/graalvm/enterprise/21/docs/reference-manual/embed-languages/sandbox/).
+These [sandboxing options](/reference-manual/embedding/sandbox-options.md) are also available via the Polyglot embedding API.

 ### ScriptEngine Compatibility
 For reasons of backward compatibility, certain guest languages also support Java's ScriptEngine interface.
 For example, this allows GraalVM JavaScript to be used as a drop-in replacement for Nashorn.
 However, to maintain compatibility, the Nashorn GraalVM JavaScript ScriptEngine interface will create a context with **all privileges** granted to the script and **should be used with extreme caution** and only for trusted code.

-## Managed Execution of Native Code
+### Managed Execution of Native Code

 > Note: Available with GraalVM Enterprise.